liferay/liferay-docs/develop/tutorials/articles/330-modularity-and-osgi/02-osgi-and-modularity.markdown

 Wiki engines.

 Encapsulating capability variations as modules facilitates extensibility.
-If you have a document storage back-end that @product@ doesn't yet support, you can implement Liferay's document storage API for your solution by developing a module for it and thus extend Liferay's Documents and Media library.
+If you have a document storage back-end that Liferay doesn't yet support, you can implement Liferay's document storage API for your solution by developing a module for it and thus extend Liferay's Documents and Media library.
 If there's a Wiki dialect that you like better than what Liferay's wiki provides, you can